GuildCrafts/web-development-js/CONTRIBUTING.md

 The team of [librarians][team-librarians] is responsible for maintaining the goal library.
 They are responsible for reviewing goals and helping goal authors to create high-quality goals.

-Goal librarians ensure that all goals are **complete** and **relevant**.
-They also check to make sure that goals are organized with the right labels and level.

-To be **complete**, the goal must have all the elements listed in the [Goal Quality Checklist](#goal-quality-checklist).

-To be **relevant**, the goal should emulate a task that most professional JavaScript web developers could expect to do as part of their job or ongoing skill development.

-It should not involve a project that a JS web developer would not do, or focus on skills that are tangential to their craft.
+Goal librarians ensure that all goals are well-written.
+What does "well-written" mean?
+Good question.
+Read the wiki page [Anatomy of a Good Learning Goal](https://github.com/GuildCrafts/web-development-js/wiki/Anatomy-of-a-Good-Learning-Goal) to understand what makes a good goal.

-The reason for this is to make sure that goals are well structured to guide learners towards the most valuable learning activities, and help them avoid distractions.
+The reason we review goals is to make sure that they are well structured to guide learners towards the most valuable learning activities, and help them avoid distractions.

-Note that just because a task is interesting does not mean that it is not a distraction.
-A goal that requires learners to do a lot of UI design, or project management, or content creation is _irrelevant_ because it centers attention on skills that are non-critical for the craft of JS web development.
+To review a goal, use the [Goal Library project][proj-goal-lib] and follow this process:

+1. Add the goal issue to the "Review" column (if it isn't already there)
+1. Assign yourself to the goal issue
+1. Find the pull request associated with the goal (it should be linked)
+1. Review the pull request
+  - Give feedback (positive & critical)
+  - Offer suggestions
+  - Clarify what would be needed for the goal to be published
+1. When the goal is ready, merge the pull request and move the goal issue to the "Published"

 ## Making Changes to the Repository